 With mobile now the dominant platform for web browsing, having a responsive site is absolutely vital – not only for SEO but also for users.
-If your website is still not mobile-friendly, then 2019 is the year in which you should prioritize a responsive redesign.
+If your website is still not mobile-friendly, now is the time you should prioritize a responsive redesign.

 The above tips are certainly not an exhaustive list of all the technical items that need to be considered for your site, but we hope this gives you a head-start on the things to regularly check to keep your site performing at its best.
 What items would you add?
 Let us know @CaptivateSearch.